iAmWillShepherd/CSCI-E-34/Stories/compiled.md

 # Long stories

 I decided to use pet names in the stories so I could have one of my stories feature a female character.
-I also purposefully did use capitalization.
-I wanted them to feel as informal as possible.
-Hopefully, it has the effect I intended 🤞

 > Reuben quickly sees the details for the last time he did that exercise.